1923 Irish hunger strikes: Background

 In the 20th-century, 22 Irish republicans died while on hunger strike.
 In the early part of 20th century hunger strikes were adopted as a protest of last resort by Irish republican prisoners.
-In the period between 1913 and 1922 there had been a dozen hunger strikes in Ireland with several Irish republicans dying on hunger strike and many more suffering health complications at later dates.
-Thomas Ashe died as a result of forced feedings on 25 September 1917 in Mountjoy Prison.
+In the period between 1916 and 1918 there had been over a dozen hunger strikes in Ireland.
+In the period between August 1918 and October 1923 over 30 more hunger strikes occurred.
+Eight Irish republicans died during these hunger strikes with many more suffering health complications at later dates.
+Irish revolutionary Thomas Ashe died as a result of forced feedings on 25 September 1917 in Mountjoy Prison.
 He was arrested after making a speech in County Longford and was charged with "causing disaffection" among the people.
-After the death of Ashe the remaining striking prisoners were granted political status and ended that hunger strike.
+After the death of Ashe, the remaining striking prisoners were granted political status and ended that hunger strike.

 Mountjoy Hunger Strike of 1920

-A highly publicized strike began on Easter Monday, 5 April 1920, when thirty-six men went on hunger strike demanding release or political prisoner status.
-By April 1920 there were 101 men participating in the strike which brought much media attention to the hunger strikers.
+A highly publicized hunger strike began on Easter Monday, 5 April 1920, when sixty men went on hunger strike protesting their internment without charges/trials and demanding release or political prisoner status.
+Eventually there were 101 men participating in the strike which brought much media attention to the hunger strikers.
 At that time this was the largest hunger strike in Irish history.
-After large demonstrations and a general strike in Dublin the government released 100 prisoners.
+After large demonstrations (estimates range from 5,000 to 10,000) and a general strike throughout Dublin the government released the prisoners (14 April 1920).
+Peadar Clancy and Frank Gallagher led the Mountjoy hunger strikers and refused all concessions from the prison authorities.
+After a 14 day strike, Clancy was able to successfully negotiate the release of all hunger strikers being detained in Mountjoy.
+On 3 May 1920 the special powers (searching of individuals/property and internment) given to the military were cancelled (see Defence of the Realm Act 1914).
+Those powers were quickly returned to the military in the Restoration of Order in Ireland Act 1920.